The Sacrament of Baptism

 St. John’s: Baptisms are celebrated one Sunday a month at Noon.

-St. Vincent’s: Baptisms are celebrated the second Saturday of the month at Noon.
+St. Vincent’s: Baptisms are celebrated one Saturday a month at Noon.

 Parents requesting the baptism of their child should be registered members of St. John’s or St. Vincent’s and attend weekend Mass on a regular basis.
 Please contact the Parish office for a census form or visit the Registration Page if you have not already registered at either Parish.
-If this is your first Baptism, parents are asked to attend a baptism preparation class.
-Classes are held one Sunday a month at Noon in the St. John’s Hospitality Center.
+All parents are required to attend our Baptismal Registration Class that is held once a month.
 Advance registration is required.
 Families registered at St. John’s or St. Vincent’s are welcome to request any of the available baptism dates.
 Scheduling of the sacrament is dependent upon completion of baptismal paperwork (including Godparent sponsor certificates), preparation class attendance (if needed), and available space.